Geoc2022/Geoc2022.github.io/pages/about_contact.md

 ## About Me/Contact
 Hello!
-My name is George Chemmala, and I am a senior at Sequoyah High School
+My name is George Chemmala, and I am a first-year at Brown University

 I am interested in learning math, physics, music, and photography.